The ‘rare’ Porzingis ankle injury: What is it and how is it treated?

 Cases in point: In the 2023 NFL playoffs, Kansas City Chiefs quarterback Patrick Mahomes suffered a high ankle sprain during the divisional round and the sports world held its breath until he hobbled back onto the field and eventually led his team to the Super Bowl.
 The next season, New York Jets quarterback Aaron Rodgers was sacked early in the first Monday night game, suffering a season-ending torn Achilles tendon.

-Fast forward to the 2024 NBA Finals, and Boston Celtics 7’2” center Kristaps Porzingis suffered an injury to his size-16 left foot that is nearly as uncommon as the mythical creature for which he’s nicknamed, “The Unicorn."
+Fast forward to the 2024 NBA Finals, when Boston Celtics 7’2” center Kristaps Porzingis suffered an injury to his size-16 left foot that is nearly as uncommon as the mythical creature for which he’s nicknamed, “The Unicorn."

 The medial (flexor) retinaculum is a 1 millimeter-thick strip of connective tissue that holds the arch of the foot in place like a sling and allows for jumping, running, and raising on the toes.
 The injury threatens the versatile footwork, quick cutting, and on-court agility that earned Porzingis his “unicorn” status and made the Latvian baller a first-round 2015 NBA draft pick.